travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

-* Make sure you have the [RabbitMQ password and the hostname](http://localhost:4000/user/enterprise/setting-up-travis-ci-enterprise/#1-setting-up-the-travis-ci-enterprise-platform-virtual-machine)
+* Make sure you have already [set up the Enterprise Platform](/user/enterprise/setting-up-travis-ci-enterprise/#1-setting-up-the-travis-ci-enterprise-platform-virtual-machine) and have the *RabbitMQ password* and the *hostname* from the Platform Dashboard.
 * If this is the first time you're setting up a worker machine with Trusty build images, please enable [this feature flag](/user/enterprise/trusty#enabling-the-trusty-beta-feature-flag) on your platform machine.

 1. *On your virtual machine management platform*, create a Travis CI Worker Security Group